 Last weekend we went to a huge tulip garden outside of

 Well, you’ve got to admire the Chinese.
 While the Shanghai Flowerport tulip garden isn’t as mature or as immaculately manicured, they do a pretty impressive job.
-Give it about 10 years and the trees will be bigger.
-Then it will be really something.
-At this point though it still has the huge swaths of flowers that make the Keukenhof so spectacular.
-Jenny stayed at home with the baby enjoying a bit of a break from the whole crew.

 Subscribe to: